 Buffer Pool

-A tool to mitigate credit class or project-specific risk factors associated unintentionally or intentional reversal events, or overestimation of credits issued.
-Buffer pools hold credits that cannot be sold to buyers, and reserve them for potential cancellation from the Registry System to maintain accurate carbon stock accounting.
+A tool to mitigate credit class or project-specific risk factors associated with unintentional or intentional reversal events, or overestimation of credits issued.
+Buffer pools hold credits that cannot be sold to buyers, and reserve credits for potential cancellation from the Registry System to maintain accurate carbon stock accounting.

 Buyer